 Thus far, I have acted as though virtual memory were synonymous with paging.
 Today, that is true.
 However, when virtual memory was first developed in the 1960s, there were two competing approaches: paging and segmentation.
 Some systems (notably Multics) also included a hybrid of the two.
 Thus, seen historically, segmentation was both a competitor and a collaborator of paging.
-Today, segmentation remains only in vestigial form.
-The IA-32 architecture still contains full support for segmentation, but no common operating system uses it, and the successor architectures (Itanium and AMD64) have dropped it.
+This subsection describes segmentation from this historical perspective.
+Although the word "segmentation" is still used today for some related concepts, segmentation in the sense described here has gone extinct.
 As such, this subsection can be omitted with no great loss.